ongres/pgqueries/README.md

 The more the comments, the better.

 ## Searching

-Config file attached for using with https://github.com/etsy/hound
+Config file attached for using with [Hound](https://github.com/etsy/hound).
+Easiest way to get this working is via Docker:

 ```bash
 docker run -d -p 6080:6080 --name hound -v $(pwd):/data etsy/hound